LLNL/Umpire/docs/sphinx/index.rst

 The current Umpire design is made up of three main components:

 -----------
-MemorySpace
+MemoryResource
 -----------

 An interface defining how we can interact with a specific physical memory (e.g.
 DRAM, GPU memory), it handles the details of a specific memory space, including its properties and allocation/free.
-Each MemorySpace maintains a map of AllocationRecords, so that based on a given pointer we know how big it is.
+Each MemoryResource maintains a map of AllocationRecords, so that based on a given pointer we know how big it is.

 ----------------